a-bentofreire/abeamer/README.md

 For further documentation, read: [Command Line Utility](https://a-bentofreire.github.io/abeamer-docs/end-user/versions/latest/en/site/abeamer-cli/)
-Read [Requirements](#requirements) for details about the necessary software to install if you need to render, create gifs or movies in the local machine.
+Read [Requirements](#requirements) for details about the necessary software to install if you need to render, create gifs or movies on the local machine.

 ## Requirements

-To create animations, only is required to run the `web browser library`.
+To create animations, only It's required to have the `web browser library` without needing and software installed in the computer.

 However to render, gifs and movies, it requires:
 1. [nodejs](https://nodejs.org/en/).
 2. to render, it requires a render server [puppeteer](https://www.npmjs.com/package/puppeteer) `npm install -g puppeteer`.
-3. to generate gifs, it requires to have [imagemagick](https://www.imagemagick.org) on system path: `ImageMagick`.
+3. to generate gifs, it requires to have [imagemagick](https://www.imagemagick.org) on system path.
-4. to create movies, it requires to have on the system path: [ffmpeg](https://www.ffmpeg.org/).
+4. to create movies, it requires to have [ffmpeg](https://www.ffmpeg.org/) on the system path.

 ## Documentation